leeyawnz/DevSecOps/Ansible/README.md

 </br>

-## Introduction to SSH-Keygen
+## Accessing a Remote Server with a Controller Server
 Taking advantage of SSH, we can access different servers remotely to configure them from a controller server.
 This is done by making sure that all servers have the public key that was given by the controller server.

-### Accessing a Remote Server with a Controller Server
 ### 1. Using SSH-Copy-ID
 Need to find out on how to do this